 The GST report tab shows the totals of sales, income, purchases and expenses for the report period.
 Click Expand all to see the transactions that produced these totals.
 Click an ID No. to view the details of transactions.

-The Prior period adjustments tab shows any transactions added, edited or deleted in the previous BAS period.
+The Late claims tab shows any transactions added, edited or deleted in the previous GST return period.

 Click Export and choose to export a report as a PDF or Excel file.